Wyatt and Jennings.

 “Trouble!
 Trouble!”
 She sighed.
 “I can’t make aught else out of it, and I usually can.
 A mountain of it, overshadowing everything else.”
 She laughed gently, as though to dismiss what she had said.
 “But then who believes that superstitious rubbish.
 I am sure that I don’t.”
 She did, but she was not about to say more than she had.
 “It’s but a harmless enough pastime and nothing like the more serious stuff, like casting bones and laying a curse after biting the head off a chicken or playing about with those voodoo dolls, as they do in this place.”
 She shivered at thought of that.
 “But tread carefully, my dear, and if there is trouble, I am sure it is because you will be the instigator of it to others.
 Isn’t that what all of us women are to the men in our lives?”
 Caroline gently took the cup from her hands and looked for herself.
 One might possibly interpret that messy spread of tea leaves if one had a good imagination, but how much it might bear to reality, she doubted.
 She saw nothing that made sense, but as her own mother had said, “It requires a belief in such things to see what they will tell you.”
 Her own mother had read the palms of her friends, and they used to laugh over the changing stories that she might concoct.
 She decided against asking Mrs. Bainbridge to show her what she had meant that might indicate trouble or ask her for more specific information.

-Caroline soon put that latter part of their conversation behind her and was happy to see that everything she might need to do was already being taken care of for her as Mrs. Bainbridge had hinted.
+Caroline soon put that latter part of their conversation behind her and was happy to see that everything she needed to do was already being taken care of for her, as Mrs. Bainbridge had hinted.
 Her own luggage, her trunks and her personal bag, were removed from the Osprey and loaded onto a handcart for transfer to one of the many steamers located further up on the levee that served the city as a harbor front.
 Many of them were already belching thick smoke and were preparing to leave.
 Wyatt seemed to have organized everything for her.
 She wondered why he had merely smiled at her when she had explained that she would need to get into New Orleans to repay him.
 Did he not care whether he was paid or not?